top of page

 Candle Shapes and Styles to Consider

-• Simple vessels that blend into the countertops
+• Simple vessels blend into the countertops.

 Best Scented Candles for the Bathroom